Citytracking/dotspotting/README.FLAMEWORK.md

 1. A set of common libraries and functions.
 2. A series of social conventions for how code is arranged.

-**Flamework also [WORDS]:**
+**Flamework also takes the following for granted:**

-* It uses [Smarty](http://www.smarty.net "Smarty") for templating
+* It uses [Smarty](http://www.smarty.net "Smarty") for templating.
 * It uses global variables.
-Not many but it doesn't make a fuss about the idea of using them.
+Not many of them but it also doesn't make a fuss about the idea of using them.
-* It does not objects or "protected" variables.
+* It does not use objects or "protected" variables.
-* It breaks it own rules, occasionally and uses objects but only rarely and generally when they are defined by third-party libraries like Smarty.
+* It breaks it own rules occasionally and uses objects but only rarely and generally when they are defined by third-party libraries (like [Smarty](http://www.smarty.net/)).

 **For all intents and purposes, Flamework *is* a model-view-controller (MVC) system:**